How I Use Obsidian as a CMS for my Website

 I used to manage in-progress content and in-progress code changes all within my website repo.
 One does not write content the way one writes code.
 So, in brief, it was ghastly.
 Dirty working trees were the abysmal commons.
 But, now, I can just go to to my website repo when I want to change the code on the website.
 Then, when my code is in a good (enough) spot, I can just run my data-import script when I want to update content.

 I also now don't have to manage works in progress in my repo.
-Everything can be a work in progress in Obsidian until I'm done with it.
+Everything can be a work in progress in Obsidian.
 I can then simply flip public: false to public: true.
-Now, the next time I run my import script, it will regenerate contents.json and all will be well in the world.
+Now, the next time I run my import script, it will regenerate contents.json and the file will be present.

 In the past I have disliked using css-fu or other complicated strategies to manipulate a generated HTML ToC within a page.
-It would inject a h2 at the top of the content somewhere and I had to be a css wizard to get it looking the way I wanted across all the different screen sizes.
-I wanted more control over what I did with my ToC.
+It would inject a h2 at the top of the content somewhere and I had to be a CSS wizard to get it looking the way I wanted it to across all the different screen sizes.
+I wanted more control than what this solution was offering.

 Arbitrary access to metadata